 Here's another example.
 During a text adventure I met an army of the undead with a zombie general who mistook me for one of his captains; it turned out he thought he was still alive, and was fighting a war everyone else knew was long over.
 I tried to explain but he wouldn't have a bar of it without proof in writing.
 So I traveled to one of the bureaucracy god's temples, found a death certificate, and showed it to him.
 Presented with incontrovertible proof of his own demise, the general realized he was finally free of obligation and his war was over.
 With a final salute, he and his soldiers silently laid down to rest.
 I took his fancy hat and now wear it in his memory.

 Regalia is full of odd but touching moments like this, jokes and quirky asides and silliness.
 If I hadn't been able to knock the difficulty down to 'just give me the story' level I'd probably never have found them.

 So many games go back in the pile because of that one difficulty spike, the one ridiculous boss fight, the underwater level, the bit where the save points are too far apart, never to be finished.
-I'm sure there's stuff in them that's equally good—memorable characters and unexpected story beats, smart combat encounters that stand out from the rest—that I'll never see, because I couldn't just flick the switch over to casual.
+I'm sure there's stuff in them that's equally good—memorable characters and unexpected story beats, smart combat encounters that stand out from the rest—and I'll never see it, because I couldn't just flick the switch over to casual.
 It's not just about making a game easier, but being able to fold a part of it away to get at the rest, to highlight what might otherwise stay obscured.
 In Regalia's case, obscurity would be a damn tragedy.